mallapurbharat/cardano-tx-sample/multisig/multisig.md

 ## High level steps

-1. create 3 users - user1, user2, user3 verification key, signing key, staking key
+1. create 3 addresses - payment1, payment2, payment3 verification key, signing key, staking key
-## 2. create a 4th user who will get paid - user4 verification key, signing key, staking key
+## 2. create a 4th user who will get paid - payment4 verification key, signing key, staking key

-3. generate a keygen hash for user1,2,3 verification keys.
+3. generate a keygen hash for payment1,2,3 verification keys.
-4. create a multisig script which stipulates that all 3 users need to sign the transaction
+4. create a multisig script which stipulates that all 3 addresses need to sign the transaction
 5. create a script address for this script.
 6. fund it with testAda
 7. check if funds received by querying utxo
 8. create variable to store txid and index
 9. build a transaction with witness-override set to 3
-10. have each of the users user1,2,3 witness this transaction
+10. have each of the users payment1,2,3 witness this transaction
 11. assemble the transaction to use the raw transaction, witness files together as a signed transaction
 12. submit the transaction.
-13. verify the balance of user4
+13. verify the balance of address payment4

 ## Actual Steps